Get your free Bag more 9s tote today

 Learn about root cause analysis in software engineering, the practice of identifying the underlying causes of incidents rather than only fixing symptoms.
 Explore the RCA process, modern tools, and how teams improve reliability and prevent recurrence with Resolve AI.

-Introduction: why root cause analysis matters
+Why root cause analysis matters for SRE and incident response

 Modern software systems are distributed, multi-tenant, and constantly changing.
 Services scale across regions, depend on external APIs and data platforms, and underpin critical business processes that organizations rely on daily.
-Even with extensive testing, observability, and resilient architectures, incidents still surface: outages, latency SLO violations, partial degradations, data quality regressions, and security findings.
+Even with extensive testing, observability, and resilient architectures, incidents still surface: downtime, outages, latency SLO violations, partial degradations, data quality regressions, and security findings.
 If a team restores service without understanding why the incident occurred, the same failure path will return, often disrupting both technical systems and the business processes built on top of them.

-Root cause analysis, or RCA, is the discipline of tracing an incident back to the root cause of a problem, not just its symptoms.
+RCA traces an incident back to the root cause of a problem, not just its symptoms.
 By identifying underlying causes and applying targeted corrective actions, engineering and SRE teams can embed continuous improvement into their problem-solving process and prevent future recurrence.
-The practice strengthens decision-making under pressure and improves long-term reliability.

 Reliability is not only about restoring service quickly.
 It is about adjusting systems and business processes so they evolve in a safer direction.
 RCA is one of the central methodologies that enables this evolution.